 - National Deaf Children’s Society – The National Deaf Children’s Society is the leading charity dedicated to creating a world without barriers for deaf children and young people

-- Royal Association for Deaf people – Promoting equality for Deaf people though the provision of accessible services
+- Royal Association for Deaf people – Promoting equality for Deaf people through the provision of accessible services

 - Action on Hearing Loss – experts in providing support for people with hearing loss and tinnitus